GamerTuruu/DF-Metadata-Customizer/README.md

 # DF — Metadata Customizer

 > **Fan Tool Disclaimer**: This application is created by and for fans to help organize cover song collections.
 It only manages MP3 metadata and does not include any copyrighted content.
-Users must provide their own legally obtained audio files.
+Users must provide their audio files.

 A powerful metadata management tool designed specifically for Neuro-sama and Evil Neuro cover song archives.
 This application helps standardize ID3 tags across large collections, extract embedded JSON metadata, and apply consistent formatting rules - making your cover song library organized and player-friendly.